-If you’re new to SEO, then you’re probably wondering what all the noise is about dofollow and nofollow links.
+If you’re new to SEO, then you’re probably wondering what all the noise is about dofollow and nofollow links in 2023.
 But you don’t have to worry as we’re going to clear it all up.

 Here’s the point: Whether you’re linking to another website or your own site is being linked to, linking is a critical part of search engine optimization (SEO).

 And how a website treats links is also vital because it can determine how the search engines will treat those links too.
 Specifically, I’m referring to the relationship between dofollow and nofollow links.

 Sadly, it’s tough to build and execute a successful link building strategy nowadays, unlike before.
 According to SerpWatch, “65% of marketers confirmed that link building is the toughest aspect of SEO.”

 But if you’re able to figure it out and have the right mix of follow and nofollow links, then you’ll be on your way to creating a fortune on the internet.

 In today’s article, we’ll be discussing everything you need to know about nofollow vs dofollow links.